MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Related Work

-\paragraph{Gaussian Splatting.} 3D Gaussian splitting~\cite{kerbl2023gaussiansplatting, 4dgs} rasterizes through $\alpha$-blending and depth-sorting to get Gaussians projected, thus achieving real-time rendering efficiency by avoiding the complex ray marching.
-Thanks to its real-time rendering speed and high-quality reconstruction performance, 3DGS has been improved and applied to numerous tasks, such as autonomous driving, reflective object reconstruction~\citep{jiang2024gaussianshader}, and 4D reconstruction~\citep{4dgs}.
-Subsequent works focus on improving Gaussian representation, such as techniques about low-pass filtering~\citep{2dgs} and structure grid representations~\citep{lu2024scaffold}.
-GaussianPro~\citep{cheng2024gaussianpro} proposes a normal propagation method to bridge a gap from SfM initialization and mitigate densification limitations.
-Pixel-GS~\citep{pixelgs} proposes a gradient-based scaling densification strategy to avoid the generation of floater near the camera.
-However, these Gaussian-based explicit representation methods adopt a single-image optimization strategy~\citep{mildenhall2021nerf, kerbl2023gaussiansplatting}, leading to overfitting certain views and not robust to novel view synthesis, especially when challenging scenarios are encountered, \textit{e.g.} dynamic, reflective, or few-shot reconstruction.
-Built on pre-trained networks, the extracted multi-view features can solve some of the mentioned difficulties.
-For example, MVSplat~\citep{chen2024mvsplat} builds a cost volume representation to store cross-view similarities for the estimation of depth.
-LatentSplat~\citep{wewer2024latentsplat} proposes a representation encoding uncertainty with latent 3D Gaussian features.
-PixelSplat~\citep{charatan2024pixelsplat} predicts a dense probability distribution over 3D sampled Gaussian positions.
-In this paper, our proposed method provides a more general solution without relying on other pre-trained networks.
+\textbf{Gaussian Splatting:} Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl2023gaussiansplatting} has been proposed, demonstrating impressive real-time NVS performance.
+3DGS rasterizes 3D Gaussian spheres that are projected through $\alpha$-blending and depth-sorting, and achieves real-time rendering efficiency by avoiding complex ray tracing.
+Thanks to its real-time rendering speed and high-quality reconstruction performance, 3DGS has been applied to numerous tasks, such as autonomous driving~\cite{yan2024streetgs}, reflective object reconstruction~\cite{jiang2024gaussianshader}, and 4D reconstruction~\cite{4dgs}.
+Subsequent works focus on improving Gaussian representations, such as 2D Gaussian Splatting (2DGS)~\cite{2dgs} and structure grid representations~\cite{lu2024scaffold}.
+GaussianPro~\cite{cheng2024gaussianpro} proposes a normal propagation method to bridge the gap from SfM initialization and mitigate densification limitations.
+Pixel-GS~\cite{pixelgs} proposes a gradient-based scaling densification strategy to avoid the generation of floaters near the camera.
+PixelSplat~\cite{charatan2024pixelsplat} predicts a dense probability distribution over sampled 3D Gaussian positions.
+Mobile-GS~\cite{du2026mobile} is the first one to deploy 3DGS on mobiles and achieves real-time rendering, but it still follows the original single view iterative training of 3DGS.
+3DGS-MCMC~\cite{mcmc} proposes a Markov Chain Monte Carlo (MCMC) method, where Gaussian kernels represent samples in a probabilistic scene representation.
+This approach enables efficient rendering by leveraging the stochastic nature of MCMC to approximate complex 3D structures and radiance fields.
+However, these Gaussian-based explicit representation methods adopt a single-view optimization strategy~\cite{mallick2024taming, rota2024revising, kerbl2023gaussiansplatting}, leading to unstable gradients in training and unsatisfactory results in novel view synthesis.
+Some works have been proposed to utilize multi-view features~\cite{chen2024mvsplat, wewer2024latentsplat}.
+Built on pre-trained networks, the extracted multi-view features can solve some of the aforementioned difficulties.
+For example, MVSplat~\cite{chen2024mvsplat} builds a cost volume representation to store cross-view similarities for depth estimation.
+LatentSplat~\cite{wewer2024latentsplat} proposes a representation encoding uncertainty with latent Gaussian features.
+AbsGS~\cite{ye2024absgs} analyzes the cause of floaters and proposes to use the view-space positional gradient as guidance for densification.
+Grendel~\cite{zhao2024grendel} proposes a distributed GPU strategy to speed up the GS training process, but ignores the multi-view training for enhancing multi-view consistency.
+In this paper, our proposed method provides a more general solution that is compatible with many 3DGS variants and does not rely on pre-trained models to impose multi-view constraints.